 According to Video Game Stats, Twitch has 15 million daily active users.
 In just April, users watched Twitch content for more than eight hundred million hours.
 What started as an “underground playground” is quickly becoming a mainstream social media platform now.

-Twitch focuses on providing a community experience to their users.
+Twitch focuses on providing a community experience to their Twitch streamers and viewers.
 One of the biggest differentiating factors between Twitch and YouTube is how they approach sponsored links.
 While sponsored links are huge on YouTube, Twitch doesn’t allow them.

 Moreover, Twitch doesn’t have an algorithm that pushes specific content to users’ feeds.
 Twitch notifies their users only when a content creator whom they follow uploads a new video.
 Twitch does broadcast advertisements.
 Compared to YouTube, they fit in more naturally with the Twitch community.

-While streaming videos, Twitch influencers can also engage directly with their audience through live chat.
+While streaming videos, Twitch users can also engage directly with their audience through live chat.
 Similarly, fans can interact with each other in a chatroom that’s a part of every channel.

 With such engagement, Twitch is already grabbing the attention of brands and influencers.
 It’s a goldmine for marketers who want to promote their products.
 That’s why Twitch influencer marketing is growing steadily.